Jays-T/the-band-room/README.md

 If you are using gitpod as your IDE:
-The project runs only from the Master branch the main directory of which is:  /workspace/the-band-room When in the main directory enter the following into the command prompt
+The project runs only from the Master branch the main directory of which is:  /workspace/the-band-room When in the main directory enter the following into the terminal command prompt
 1. python3 app.py
 2. This will run the contents of the directory on a local web server, on port 8080.
 3. If you are working in Gitpod this will give you an option to 'open browser' which will open the default route '/the_band_room'